Image Sensor, Dynamic Range and AF Performance

 Second, you can use WiFi to control the camera remotely.
 This can be used in both “Camera access point mode” with direct device connection, or “Infrastructure mode” if you have a wireless point at the location.
 Once connected, you can navigate to “Remote Shooting” and you will be able to jump to Live View screen, change camera controls, change focus and take pictures.
 Live View is pretty smooth and it did not lag like many other cameras, so I am happy to say that remote control also works reasonably well.

 There are not that many options and the controls are simplistic compared to some other remote control solutions on the market, but it is still done quite well and seems to be pretty stable.
-Everything worked on first try and I did not have any issues with connecting devices, transferring images or controlling the camera.
+Everything worked on the first try and I did not have any issues with connecting devices, transferring images or controlling the camera.

 The GPS capability also works quite well, which is a huge plus for travel and landscape photographers.
 The camera obviously needs a clear sky to locate satellites initially, but once it is done, the tracking works quite well when traveling.
-I set the camera in passenger seat when traveling by car and it was continuously tracking Latitude, Longitude and Elevation just like my car GPS did.
-Accuracy seemed to be very good when I compared information with my car GPS.
+I set the camera in the passenger seat when traveling by car and it was continuously tracking Latitude, Longitude and Elevation just like my car GPS did.
+Accuracy seemed to be very good when I compared the information with my car GPS.

 Setting up GPS is easy.
-Locate the “GPS” option in camera menu under Setup #2 sub-menu, then go to “Select GPS device” and set it to “Internal GPS” (yes, you can connect external GPS units as well).
+Locate the “GPS” option in the camera menu under Setup #2 sub-menu, then go to “Select GPS device” and set it to “Internal GPS” (yes, you can connect external GPS units as well).
 Next, go to Set Up and set other options.
 I set up the 6D on “Auto update” for “Auto time setting” and “Position update timing” to “Every 15s”.
 I disabled GPS logging, but if you want to keep a log, you have that option under “Log GPS position”.
 Keep in mind that updating of position drains battery fairly quickly, so if you want to save power, set “Position update timing” to a longer interval.
 And if you have limited access to power, I would recommend turning off GPS completely – it will save a lot of battery life.

 See the next page to see more examples of Canon 6D’s ISO performance, along with comparisons to Nikon D600 on the following page.